celesterobinson/bounty-hunter/README.md

 })
 ```

 Again we see the use of a mongoose method.
-By using ```.findByIdAndUpdate``` on a ```put``` request, the server can make a request to update an item in the database, and recieve a response with the data updated.
+By using ```.findByIdAndUpdate``` on a ```Put``` request, the server can make a request to update an item in the database, and recieve a response with the data updated.
 To make this work, the id and the ```req.body``` (from body-parser) must be passed into the method.
-In the callback function, the same process from ```delete``` is repeated.
+In the callback function, the same process from ```Delete``` is repeated.
 We provide an error if things go wrong, and then send the server the updated information.
 ```
 bountyRoute.put("/:id", (req, res)=>{
     Bounty.findByIdAndUpdate(req.params.id, req.body, {new: true}, (err, updatedBounty)=>{